deywe/sphy_shor_remote_alerta_de_qday/Readme.md

 > **⚠️ License:** This project is licensed under the Business Source License 1.1.
 Commercial use is prohibited until March 2029.
-For commercial inquiries, contact [seu email/contato].
+For commercial inquiries, contact deywe.okabe@gmail.com

 # ⚠️ NATIONAL SECURITY ALERT: Q-DAY PROTOCOL